Charliechen114514/CCIMXDesktop/README_EN.md

 > [🛠️ How to build this project?
 (Supports X86 gcc, ARM-linux-gnueabihf-gcc and Windows GCC)](Documentations/HOW_To_Build_The_Desktop.md)

-The document has been automatically deployed via GitHub Actions, visit: [CCIMXDesktop: Main Page](https://charliechen114514.github.io/CCIMXDesktop/)
+The document has been automatically deployed through GitHub Actions, visit: [CCIMXDesktop: Main Page](https://charliechen114514.github.io/CCIMXDesktop/)

+## 💡 WIP (some WIP Third Party Apps under development)

+- 🤖 Image processor local processing of images and simple reasoning (face recognition)

+- ⚙ Basic settings (similar to IOS, but many are more ornamental)

+- 🧮 Pocket calculator

-## 💡 Future Plans
+## 💡 Future plans

-- 🚀 Plan to write and provide more external basic programs:
+🚀 Plan to write and provide more external basic programs:

 - 💬 Chat room (planned to be similar to QQ)

 - ⏰ Alarm clock APP
-- 🎨 Image processor
-- 🧮 Pocket calculator
 - 🔌 Serial port assistant
-- ✅ To-do list
+- ✅ Task List
-- 🤖 Image processor local processing of images and simple reasoning (face recognition)
-- ⚙ Basic settings (similar to IOS, but many are more ornamental)

 ------